jairusjoer/jairusjoer.com/src/content/cv/client-workshop.md

 ---
 category: 'Speaking'
-title: 'Working with Projects & Files'
+title: 'Working with Projects and Files'
 subtitle: 'neuwaerts'
 description: 'Multi-part organizational training for an enterprise client'
 date: ['2023-09']